 Source: Weebly Editor

-One of Weebly’s key attractions is how easy it is to use.
+One of Weebly’s key attractions in the Weebly vs WordPress debate is how easy it is to use.
 There are many more sophisticated and flexible choices when it comes to site builders, WordPress included, but Weebly is just dead easy to set up.

 You have a centralized experience out of the box.
 As you can see in the screenshot above, simplicity is key.
 Choose the sections you want to add or edit from the menu on the left and do what you need to do.
 And boom.
 You’re done.

 At this point, doing a straight-up comparison of getting your site built and live on the web, your Weebly site would be up and running and you might not even have your WordPress site installed yet—especially if you were FTPing the core files up to your server.

 When looking at initial setup of Weebly vs WordPress, there is no question that things are a bit more complex here.

 Part of the complexity is that everything isn’t under one hood like it is with Weebly.
 You need to have a domain name—as a side note, there’s a good chance you’re going to want to do this with a Weebly site too.